apache/nuttx/README.txt

     make gconfig

-  Some keyboard shortcus supported by kconfig-mconf, the tool that runs when you do 'make menuconfig':
+  Some keyboard shortcuts supported by kconfig-mconf, the tool that runs when you do 'make menuconfig':

     - '?' will bring up the mconfig help display.